xErik/angularjs-watcher-count/README.md

-* Displays the AngularJS watcher count in the browser.
+* Displays the AngularJS watcher count in browser.
 * Can be minified and expanded.
 * Tested in Chrome, only.
 Pull requests welcome.